 Pillar Three of the writing life is investing.
-We invest our time, our talent, and our finances in growing Investingas writers.
+We invest our time, our talent, and our finances in growing as writers.
 Alton Gansky once said he had the secret to making a small fortune in writing—start with a large fortune.

 We invest in our writing with the hope we will receive a return.
 Not all of us will become multi-millionaires through our writing but it is possible.
 For many of us, seeing our book published is the reward.
 Sometimes, simply finishing the book is its own reward.
 I have a writing friend who wrote a book just to thank her friend for taking her to Israel.
 Her reward, was seeing the delight on her friend’s face.